 In a response to the widespread damage and devastation in the Great Barrier Reef, one of the natural wonders of the world, the Resilient Reefs Imitative aims towards community-based resilience projects to improve the condition of the reefs.
 Read more on this here.

 With the initiative of the Ministry of Environment and Natural Resources Protection in the country of Georgia, a working group including the President of the German Federal Environmental Agency was created to investigate the potential of constructing a biosphere reserve.
 Read more about this initiative here.

 The Gulf of Mexico region of the United States contains an abundance of natural resources.
-The Gulf Restoration Network (GRN) organizes the public around protecting these resources.
-Go to the GRN website for news about recent actions taken to protect the Gulf of Mexico.
+The Healthy Gulf (formerly Gulf Restoration Network) organizes the public around protecting these resources.
+Go to the Healthy Gulf website for news about recent actions taken to protect the Gulf of Mexico.

 Demand for Latin America’s mineral, agricultural, and energy wealth is fueling regional growth.
 But natural ecosystems must also be conserved, along with the services they provide to society, for regional development to endure.
 To achieve this, the Latin America Conservation Council (LACC) renewed its commitment to address the issue of ecosystem conservation at a special conference.
 Go here for more on this.